Thorne soldier Sgt Lee Davidson 'unlawfully killed'

 Sgt Davidson, of the Light Dragoons, was training Afghan police officers.

-After the inquest, his wife, Samantha, said his family, including his three children, were "so very proud" of him.'Wrong call'
+After the inquest, his wife, Samantha, said his family, including his three children, were "so very proud" of him.

 The inquest, at Doncaster Magistrates' Court, heard Sgt Davidson was on patrol in Helmand as part of a convoy of armoured vehicles.

 The convoy was moving down a dirt road when a roadside bomb exploded under Sgt Davidson's vehicle which was flipped onto its roof by the impact.